meshplay/meshplay/docs/pages/extensions/meshmap/publishing-a-design.md

 **Step 4: Confirm additional information about your design**

-Catalog curation involves a process of review by Meshery Maintainers.
+Catalog curation involves a process of review by Meshplay Maintainers.
 In order to facilitate this review process, add details about your design.
 Indentify the most appropriate design type by selecting from the predefined list, and also, identify technologies included in your design by checkmarking one or more of them.
-Click "Publish" in order to send your design for review by Meshery Maintainers.
+Click "Publish" in order to send your design for review by Meshplay Maintainers.
 You will receive an email confirming your submission.

 <a href="{{ site.baseurl }}/assets/img/meshmap/publish-modal.png"><img style="border-radius: 0.5%;" alt="Import-Application" style="width:800px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmap/publish-modal.png" /></a>

 **Step 5: Congratulations on publishing your first design**

 You are all set.
-Your request to publish this design is sent to Meshery Maintainers.
+Your request to publish this design is sent to Meshplay Maintainers.
 Create more designs!

 ### Tutorial: How to publish a design

 <div style="max-width: 800px">
   <div class="iframe-container">
-    <iframe src="https://www.youtube.com/embed/UCKS4eSB7AY" title="How to Publish Designs using Meshery Extension" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+    <iframe src="https://www.youtube.com/embed/UCKS4eSB7AY" title="How to Publish Designs using Meshplay Extension" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
   </div>
 </div>